Azure/AppService/_posts/2019-03-18-Changes to Testing in Production UX.md

 ### Using ARM

-Until July 21st, you can remove your staging slot rules through the Resource Explorer.
+Until August 21st, you can remove your staging slot rules through the Resource Explorer.
+On August 21st we will remove all routing rules from staging slots.

 1. Go to your staging slot in the Portal and click **Resource Explorer** In the panel, click **Go**.
 This should open a new tab in your browser.
 The navigation menu will open to your staging slot.